sjyk/activedetect/README.md

 m = pickle.load(open('datasets/adult-rl-misp.p','rb'))
 ```

-Next, create an EnsembleErrorDetector as before, but don't run fit:
+Next, create an ErrorDetector as before, but don't run fit:
 ```
-e = EnsembleErrorDetector(loadedData)
+e = ErrorDetector(loadedData)
 ```

 Let us apply the simplest model-based filter, restricting the errors to only mispredictions: